OmarZg94/MyTvShows/README.md

 - **Select Date**: Click on the calendar icon in the top bar to open a date picker and select a different date.
 - **Search**: Use the search bar to filter TV shows or channels by name.
 - **View Show Details**: Click on a show to view its detailed information in a bottom sheet dialog.

+## Instrumented Tests

+Instrumented tests are used to verify the behavior of the application in a real device or emulator environment.
+These tests help ensure the app works as expected under various conditions and user interactions.

+### Running Instrumented Tests

+To run the instrumented tests:

+1. **Open the project in Android Studio**.
+2. **Select the `androidTest` directory** in the Project view.
+3. **Right-click on the directory** and choose **"Run Tests in 'androidTest'"**.

+### Example Instrumented Tests

+Below are examples of the instrumented tests included in the project:

+- **SearchBarTest**: Tests the behavior of the `SearchBar` composable.
+    - Verifies the placeholder text is displayed correctly.
+    - Verifies the search query text is updated correctly.
+    - Verifies the leading icon is displayed.
+    - Verifies the `onQueryChanged` callback is triggered with the correct value.

+- **ShowItemTest**: Tests the behavior of the `ShowItem` composable.
+    - Verifies the show name is displayed correctly.
+    - Verifies the airtime is displayed correctly.
+    - Verifies the image is displayed when available.
+    - Verifies the click event is handled correctly.
+    - Verifies the `ShowItem` handles cases where no image is provided.
+    - Verifies the airtime is displayed correctly for different formats.

 ## Design Decisions